coreservice-io/reference/README.md

 ## Description
 ```
-UReference is a reference system , it is not a cache system
+reference is a reference system , it is not a cache system
 so the value can only be reference type
 deep copy won't happen in set process
 ```